khripunovpp/lasagna/terms-of-service.md

 These Terms may be updated as the app evolves.
 The latest version will always be available on the website or in the app interface.

-Continued use of Lasanha means you accept any updates.
+Continued use of Lasagna means you accept any updates.

 ---

 ## 12. Contact

 For questions, requests, or legal concerns, please contact us at:
-**Email:** *[to be added]*
+**Email:** khripunovpp@gmail.com

 ---

-💡 *Lasanha is built with respect for privacy, clarity, and independence.
+💡 *Lasagna is built with respect for privacy, clarity, and independence.
 We aim to support small creators and entrepreneurs with useful tools — and with no hidden agendas.*